 Create Your Oasis

 A sunroom is a great space to design your mancave or she-shed to work on or do whatever your heart desires.
-Whether its enjoying the Calgary Flames beating the Edmonton Oilers or practicing some yoga after a long day at work, focus on what makes you feel relaxed and plan the space accordingly.
+Whether it’s enjoying the Calgary Flames beating the Edmonton Oilers or practicing some yoga after a long day at work, focus on what makes you feel relaxed and plan the space accordingly.
+If it’s a space designed for one particular purpose or person, make sure that the decorative touches really bring that focus to the front.
+This could be paintings or pictures on the wall spaces in between the windows, or particular objects on the tables and shelves that lend themselves to the theme of the room.

 Repurpose Furniture and Décor

 If you happen to have some older pieces of furniture in storage or like to browse local thrift shops, repurposing is a great and affordable way to furnish and turn unwanted junk into décor for your new sunroom.
 Old crates are great for building side and coffee tables.
-Trunks come in many sizes, shapes and colors and the best part: they’re great for additional storage, seating and work well as side and coffee tables too.
-For some DIY inspiration, click here.
+Trunks come in many sizes, shapes and colours and the best part: they’re great for additional storage, seating and work well as side and coffee tables too.

 If you got your eye on a piece of furniture you absolutely love even though it’s a bit of a statement-maker, don’t be afraid to buy it.
 There’s always a way to make even the most eye-catching pieces work in your new sunroom.
 Figure out what type of piece it is and combine it with its opposite.
 For example; organic with geometric.
 Dark with light.
 Busy with simple.
 That is what will make your room interesting.